Medications for schizophrenia

 The possible side effects of antipsychotics are:

-• Abnormal motor behavior (shakiness, muscle stiffness, decreased movement)
+• Abnormal movements (shakiness, muscle stiffness, decreased movement)

 • Involuntary movements like smacking your lips, making faces and moving your head